 Shortly after businesses have realized that one-to-one conversation is not only doable but also scalable.
 You can teach a machine to talk to your clients on your behalf and escalate that conversation to a human support team in case it needs more personalized attention.

 That is what conversational marketing is all about.
 You are having a conversation and learning what the customer wants, while offering them answers to their questions.

 Chatbots have become increasingly sophisticated.
-Platforms like MobileMonkey also make them easy to customize.
+Platforms like Botsociety and MobileMonkey also make them easy to customize.